Chinese New Year – The Complete Guide To China’s Biggest and Most Important Holiday

 172 Animals in Chinese 😼 LTL’s Ultimate 动物 Encyclopedia

-Learn the names of 172 Animals in Chinese 🙉 Do you know your animals in Chinese?!
+Learn the Names of 172 Animals in Chinese 🙉 Do you know your animals in Chinese?!
 Well if you can’t answer yes with confidence you’re in the right place.
-FIND OUT FIRST – How to say these Animals in Chinese…
+We’ve put together a 动物 (dòngwù – animal) encyclopedia to help you…

 The Chinese consider killing and the sight of blood on CNY to be an ill omen.